jefebromden/jefebromden.github.io/content/posts/beets.md

 ```

 Some useful plugins.
 Those marked with `X` are external, the others native
+Those marked with `D` are deprecated, inactive projects

 Autotagger
 - `chroma`: Use Acoustid fingerprinting to identify audio files